zhuqiuyang/hacker-notes/SICP/3ANotes.md

-#### Really really import : stop thinking about control structure, start thinking about operations on aggregates.we'll see when we talk about something called **stream processing**.
+#### Really really important : stop thinking about control structure, start thinking about operations on aggregates(总数). we'll see when we talk about something called **stream processing**.

 some thing like map is called for-each